sachinrkp/timezone-converter/README.md

 ```

 ## 🎯 Key Features Explained

+### Smart City-to-Timezone Mapping
+The application features an intelligent city-to-timezone mapping system that allows users to enter any city name and automatically determines the correct timezone:

+- **City Input**: Type "Pune", "Mumbai", "New York", "London" - any city name
+- **Automatic Mapping**: The app maps cities to their correct timezone (e.g., Pune → Asia/Kolkata)
+- **Smart Autocomplete**: Shows both city names and timezone identifiers in dropdown
+- **Fallback System**: If city not found, gracefully falls back to UTC
+- **Easy Extension**: Add new cities by editing `city-timezone-mapping.txt`

 ### Smart Timezone Detection
 The application automatically detects the user's timezone using the `Intl.DateTimeFormat().resolvedOptions().timeZone` API, ensuring accurate local time display regardless of the user's location.